Vinifera-Developers/Vinifera/docs/New-Features-and-Enhancements.md

 PowerTurbine=        ; BuildingType, the power turbine this side uses.
 ```

-- The AI will first attempt to fill its existing regular power plants with turbines, then, if possible, construct additional advanced power plants, otherwise build new regular power plants.
+- The AI will prioritize upgrading its existing regular power plants with turbines.
+If possible, it will then construct advanced power plants; otherwise, it will build additional regular power plants.
 - If the side's name contains `GDI`, the defaults are as follows:
 ```ini
 RegularPowerPlant=[General]->GDIPowerPlant